Hetzner VPS Review: Real experience of cost-effective servers in Europea

 Summary

-Simple rule of thumb: If you need a stable, reasonably priced VPS for European traffic, have an overseas credit card, and your project is legitimate and long-term, Hetzner is very much worth considering.
-If you mainly serve Chinese users or don’t have a credit card, you’re better off looking at other providers.
+Simple rule of thumb: If you need a stable, reasonably priced VPS for European traffic, you have an overseas credit card, and your project is legitimate and long-term, Hetzner is very much worth considering.
+If you mainly serve Chinese users or don’t have a credit card, you’re better off looking elsewhere.

 🚀